austinfreenet/afn-docs/afn_nextgen_project.md

 There was an error message during virtualbox 5.x install.
 It couldn't find the kernel headers to build against.
 Perhaps we need a reboot somewhere?

+## 2018-1-30

+Ok, retrying isconf to see if we can get past the vbox 5.x install issue.
+If this works, we still need to try a fresh install again to debug things.